mahopman/CodeSignal_Practice_Industry_Coding_Framework/Readme.md

 2. **Create New Questions**: Design your questions to mimic real-world coding assessments.
 Ensure they are clear, concise, and cover a range of difficulties.
 Each question should challenge a specific skill or set of skills relevant to coding assessments, such as algorithmic thinking, data structures, or problem-solving under time constraints.

-3. **Follow the Existing Structure**: Your questions should be similar in structure (but not content) to the ones found in the `Practice Assessments` directory, specifically the `file_storage` example.
+3. **Follow the Existing Structure**: Your questions should be similar in structure (but not content) to the existing assessments found in the `practice_assessments/` directory.
+We currently have two example assessments:
+   - **File Storage System** (`file_storage_system/`) - Beginner to intermediate level
+   - **Banking System** (`banking_system/`) - Intermediate to advanced level

    This consistency helps candidates familiarize themselves with the format and focus on solving the problems.

 4. **Adhere to the PDF Guidelines**: The PDF in the repository outlines the rules for how questions should work.
 Please ensure your questions comply with these rules to maintain the quality and relevance of the assessments.

-5. **Submit Your Questions**: Once you have created your questions, place them in the `Practice Assessments` directory.
-If your questions are based on a new theme or concept not currently covered, consider creating a new subdirectory within `Practice Assessments` to organize them accordingly.
+5. **Submit Your Questions**: Once you have created your questions, place them in the `practice_assessments/` directory.
+Create a new subdirectory for your assessment theme (e.g., `e_commerce_system/`, `social_media_platform/`, etc.) to organize them accordingly.

 6. **Open a Pull Request**: Submit your contributions via a pull request.
 In your pull request, provide a brief explanation of your questions and how they align with the objectives of the coding framework.
 Our team will review your submission and provide feedback if necessary.